sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 =================================================================

-Let us take a detailed look at the config files for shape optimization problems and discusss the corresponding parameters and the possible choices.
-The corresponding config file used for this discussion is :download:`config.ini </../../demos/documented/shape_optimization/shape_poisson/config.ini>`.
+Let us take a detailed look at the config files for shape optimization problems and discusss the corresponding parameters.
+The corresponding config file used for this discussion is :download:`config.ini </../../demos/documented/shape_optimization/shape_poisson/config.ini>`, which is the config file used for :ref:`demo_shape_poisson`.

-For the shape optimization, the config file is a lot larger compared to the :ref:`config files for optimal control <config_optimal_control>`.
+For shape optimization problems, the config file is a lot larger compared to the :ref:`config files for optimal control <config_optimal_control>`.
 However, several important parameters are shared between both types of optimization problems.